optimizely/scribe/content/stories/casestudy-template.md

 {% include "figure.html"
   {
     image: 'https://d1qmdf3vop2l07.cloudfront.net/optimizely-marketer-assets.cloudvent.net/raw/customer-stories/customer-stories-pages/obama2012/mobile-donate-test.png',
-    caption: 'The variation experience (Right) tested adding imagery of the president to the mobile experience to try to increase donations.
+    caption: 'The variation experience (Right) tested adding imagery of the president to the mobile experience to try to increase donations.'
-',
   }
 %}

 ## Results

 Keep the results section short and to the point, and try to *bold the key findings*.